paciorek/future-kubernetes/blog_post.md

 cluster of machines running in the cloud, specifically on a Kubernetes cluster.

+This allows you to easily doing parallel computing in R in the cloud.
+One advantage of doing this in the cloud is the ability to easily scale the number and type of (virtual) machines across which you run your parallel computation.

 # Why use Kubernetes to start a cluster in the cloud?

 Kubernetes is a platform for managing containers.
 You